Instant Pot Masala Desi Chickpeas (Masala Desi Chana). Pressure cooker brown chickpeas, with a hint of garam masala.

 Instructions

-Toast the spices: In an Instant Pot, melt 1 tablespoon of butter over sauté mode adjusted to medium (medium heat in a stovetop PC).
+- Toast the spices: In an Instant Pot, melt 1 tablespoon of butter over sauté mode adjusted to medium (medium heat in a stovetop PC).
 Stir the garam masala into the butter and toast for 1 minute.
-Stir in the beans, then pour in the water and add 1 teaspoon salt.
+Stir in the beans, then pour in the water, and stir in 1 teaspoon salt and ½ teaspoon baking soda.

 Equipment